POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/binary_population.rst

 Accessing the evolved population
 ---------------------------------

-Depending on the initialisation parameters, the evolved population can be accessed in different ways.
+Depending on the initialization parameters, the evolved population can be accessed in different ways.

 1. If not written to file with ``breakdown_to_df=False``, the population is stored in memory as a list of ``BinaryStar`` objects.
    You can access the individual binaries using the ``manager`` attribute: